Art at KSGS

 - Introduction to weight of line

-Term 2 - Colour
+Unit 2 – Colour and pattern

 Areas of focus:

-- Use of paint to create tonal effects
+- Use of paint to create tonal effects in a range of colours

 - Brush control and colour mixing